 In this extract from Satyricon, written in the 50s or 60s CE, we learn that Corinthian bronze was an alloy.
-As it was famously a precious metal, the term “Corinthian” could have been a metonym for mixtures in general.
+Corinthian bronze was famous as a precious metal.
+This popularity means that the term “Corinthian” could have been understood by the public as referring to mixtures in general.

 I Clement (to the congregation at Corinth) and I Corinthians are pastoral letters that concern the management of factions, i.e., ‘mixtures’ of doctrines within a congregation.
 Is the address of these letters to the church at Corinth just a coincidence?
 It seems to me more likely that the name “Corinth” immediately indicated to the readers/audience the topic of the letters.

 Given this possibility, these letters become weaker as evidence for the existence of an orthodox congregation at Corinth in the first and early second centuries.